aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Flowering.md

 Move 3 is never used under normal gameplay, but remains functional.
 This is because this move requires the [position](../../Actors%20states/BattlePosition.md) to not be `Flying`, but the pre move logic will always set it to `Flying`.

 ## Pre move logic
-The following logic is always done at the start of the actor turn:
+The following logic is always done at the start of the actor turn if [position](../../Actors%20states/BattlePosition.md) isn't `Flying`:

 - `checkingdead` is set to a new [ChangePosition](../ChangePosition.md) call to set the [position](../../Actors%20states/BattlePosition.md) to `Flying` (`checkingdead` set to null when completed)
 - Yield all frames until `checkingdead` is null